immunefi-team/Bounty_Boosts/Alchemix/31199 - [SC - Critical] Users might receive less rewars token after Vot....md

 # Users might receive less rewars token after `Voter.poke` is called.

-Submitted on Tue May 14 2024 14:56:20 GMT-0400 (Atlantic Standard Time) by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 14th 2024 at 20:56:20 UTC by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31199